soorajshankar/promptql_hn/README.md

 - "Generate a reading list of the most insightful technical articles based on comment count and article depth (using word count and content structure)."

 #### Market Research
-- "What types of AI products launched on HN in 2023 received the most positive attention?
-Analyze both post metrics and article content."
+- "What types of AI products launched on HN in 2024 received the most positive attention?
+Analyze both post metrics and article content from scrapedMetada."

 - "Help me understand the common characteristics of successful Show HN posts in my domain, including their landing page structure and content approach."